antarctica/PolarRoute/docs/source/sections/Command_line_interface.rst

 ^^^^^^^^^^^^^^^^^^
 create_mesh
 ^^^^^^^^^^^^^^^^^^
-The *create_mesh* entry point builds a digital enviroment file from a collection of source data, which can then be used by the vessel performance modeller and route planner.
+The *create_mesh* entry point builds a digital environment file from a collection of source data, which can then be used by the vessel performance modeller and route planner.

 ::